Sam Robson: International qualification

 Robson has British and Australian nationality but played for Australia in nine Under-19 ODIs against Pakistan in April and October 2007.
 He was expected to qualify for England by residency in the summer of 2014 but achieved it unexpectedly early, in August 2013.
 In order to play for Middlesex on his British passport he signed a document stating his desire and intention to play for and qualify for England but by 2013 had not committed to either Australia or England at senior level.
 His captain at Middlesex, fellow Aussie Chris Rogers, said that Robson considered a return to Australia but "I think his future is in England", while the Middlesex director of cricket Angus Fraser said in August 2013 "I'm pretty sure that it'll be playing for England".
 Robson has expressed a clear commitment to Middlesex as he views the County Championship as the best tournament for his development as a cricketer, but under current rules as a dual national he would be treated as an Australian player if he played for an Australian state side and thus would be treated as an overseas player at Middlesex.
 Cricket Australia changed their rules in August 2013 to allow dual nationals to be treated as overseas players in Australia, so that he could play for NSW in the 2013–14 Sheffield Shield season without compromising his status at Middlesex, which could lead to him playing for the Australian Test side.
-However, in June 2014 he was named in the England Test squad for their series against Sri Lanka, before making his debut in the first Test.
-Robson scored 1 and 19 on his Test debut, before making his maiden Test century with 127 in the first innings of the second Test.
+However, in June 2014 he was named in the England Test squad for their series against Sri Lanka.
+He made his debut in the first Test, scoring 1 and 19, before making his maiden Test century with 127 in the first innings of the second Test.